Areas of Focus

 Atrial Fibrillation with Rapid Ventricular Rate (AF-RVR)

 Atrial fibrillation is the most common arrhythmia, presenting with an irregular and often rapid heart rate that may increase the risk of stroke, heart failure, and other heart-related complications.

 During atrial fibrillation, the heart’s two upper chambers, or atria, beat chaotically, irregularly, and out of coordination with the two lower chambers, or ventricles.
 Atrial fibrillation symptoms often include heart palpitations, shortness of breath, and weakness.

-Episodes of atrial fibrillation may come and go, or patients may have permanent atrial fibrillation.
+Episodes of atrial fibrillation may come and go during periods of life, or patients may have permanent atrial fibrillation.
 Although atrial fibrillation itself is not usually life-threatening, it is a serious medical condition.
 It may require emergency medical treatment and is associated with a significant increase in the risk of stroke and sudden cardiac death.

 Prevalence estimates range from three to six million patients suffering from atrial fibrillation in the United States.
-Approximately 25% of these patients have paroxysmal atrial fibrillation, another 25% have persistent atrial fibrillation, and 50% have chronic or permanent atrial fibrillation.
+Approximately 25 percent of these patients have paroxysmal atrial fibrillation, another 25 percent have persistent atrial fibrillation, and 50 percent have chronic or permanent atrial fibrillation.

 The Current Standard of Care